 Taking part in a water ceremony in Ubud

-• Rent scooters and drive yourself, although be aware that there is a lot driving involved
+• Rent scooters and drive yourself, although be aware that there is a lot of driving involved

 • Rent a car, with the same caveat as above

 • Do what I did and organise a private driver/guide for the day.
-I did this through Bali Tours 4U and it cost 650k/£32/38e/$43 for the day (not including entrance fees).
+I did this through Bali Tours 4U.
+It cost 650k/£32/38e/$43 for the day (not including entrance fees).

-For me, the benefit of having a driver to act as a guide was immense.
-My driver Budi was great!
-His local knowledge meant that he knew when sites were likely to be busy, and took me to lesser-known alternatives.
+My driver Budi was great.
+He was not just a driver, but a knowledgeable guide, and the benefit was immense.
+He spoke fluent English and his local knowledge meant that he knew when sites were likely to be busy.
+He took me to lesser-known alternatives or sites at quieter times.
 He also knew all the best photo angles, as you’ll see from some of the photos below.

 Stop 1: Loewak Coffee!